Mississippi Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Mississippi, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State